ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 > Annual Cost of Cooling (\$) = Cooling Load (Btu/h) × CLH (h) × 1/SEER (W/Btu/h) × Cost of Electricity ($/Wh)
 > 	= 222343 × 1224 × (1/20) × (0.22/1000) = 2993 $

+> [!example]- Quiz 5
+> When designing most buildings for optimal cross ventilation: opening are needed on all four orientations; air flow is restricted by the smallest area of openings on the windward and leeward sides
+>
+> Degree Days are used to:
+>  - [c] size cooling equipment
+>  - [c] determine the Balance Point Temperature
+>  - [p] estimate heating and cooling costs
+>  - [p] estimate annual energy needed for heating and cooling
+>
+> According to the lecture on the Cost of Thermal Comfort, when approximating the Summer Balance Point Temperature one can improve the Summer BPT by: recalculating the heat gain from solar insolation; providing shading for south facing windows; increasing the indoor setpoint temperature to the upper range of the comfort zone
+>
+> When determining and using Cooling Degree Days for a project, increasing the base temperature by 10 degrees Fahrenheit from 50F to 60F will most likely:
+> decrease the estimated cost of cooling
+> decrease the CDD value

 #### Module 08

 > [!blue]- Links